 Be comfortable with the Twitter interface you are using.
-Decide beforehand whether you are going to use your phone, your iPad, the web browser on your laptop, or a program like Hootsuite.
+Decide beforehand whether you will use your phone, your iPad, the web browser on your laptop, or a program like Hootsuite.
 There is no one right choice.
 I like having multiple open web browsers (one for my notifications and one for the session/conference hashtag).
 Find what works for you and practice how you will keep track.

-Often times you will only be able to ask one or two questions of the speakers or panel.
+Often you will only be able to ask one or two questions of the speakers or panel.
 This can feel stressful when there is so much quality discussion.
 Rest assured that the conversation is documented online and can be returned to you and the speakers later!

 And some traps to avoid

-Don’t feel like you need to respond to every tweet in real-time.
+Don’t feel you need to respond to every tweet in real-time.
 If you do, you will easily get overwhelmed.
 There can be hundreds of tweets directed your way using the session hashtag.
 Focus on curating the online discussion.
-I would often retweet many discussion points but didn’t respond directly unless it was to clarify a question/comment.
+I often retweet many discussion points but don’t respond directly unless it is to clarify a question/comment.
 After the session, you can respond more personally.

 Make sure your device is well-charged and connected to the wifi!
 Nothing more embarrassing than tech troubles.

-Chris Nickson, an intensivist at the Alfred in Melbourne, is one of the co-founders of SMACC as well as Life in the Fast Lane.
+Chris Nickson, an intensivist at the Alfred in Melbourne, is one of the co-founders of SMACC and Life in the Fast Lane.
 He was present at the birth of the FOAM movement, providing more than just clean towels and hot water.